Peanuts by Charles Schulz for July 05, 1973

 11. Dino

-Fred flintstone about 3 years ago
+Fred flintstone over 3 years ago

 this means Charles Shultz read MAD magazine